teambit/docs/docs/ci.md

 ## Get a Bit token

 The first thing to do is get a Bit token that has has access to all the collections that have the components to be installed.
-You can create a dedicated user such as dev@company.com for the deployment, or use an existing user's token.
+You can create a dedicated user such as `dev@company.com` for the deployment, or use an existing user's token.
-You can get the bit token from a logged-in user by running:
+If you are using an existing user's token, follow the steps described [here](/docs/setup-authentication#additional-tokens) to generate a token that does not expire on local logins.

+Login with the CI user to get the user's token:

 ```bash
 bit config get user.token